Mathématique: Chapter 59

 McKay rolled his eyes.

-“So we’d be talking about embedding ourselves locally, providing security until such a time that we can convince him to come with us?”
+“So we’d be talking about embedding ourselves locally, providing security until we can talk him into coming with us?”
 Mitchell asked.
-“How long is that going to take?”
+“How long is that gonna take?”

 “Probably too long for SG-1 to be assigned for the duration,” Landry said.
-“But we can give you maybe two days.
-If you haven’t convinced him by then, our specialized LA counter-insurgency team can take over.”
+“But I can give you a few days.
+If you haven’t convinced him by then, our specialized LA counterinsurgency team can take point.”

-Landry looked at him, his lips quirking before smoothing out into a neutral expression.
-“Congratulations, Colonel.
-Your command now has a title, and consists of Ronald Greer, Vanessa James, and Ginn Keeler.”
-He smiled at the three of them, who were sitting at the far end of the table, looking stunned.
+Landry’s mouth quirked int the direction of a smile.
+“Congratulations, Colonel Young.
+Your command’s got a title, and consists of Sergeant Greer, Lieutenant James, and Ginn Keeler.”
+He nodded at the trio, who sat at the far end of the table, stunned.

 “Am I—cleared to go into the field?”
 Young asked.

-“I think we need him,” Mitchell said.
-“I think we'd need him anyway, but if we don’t have Jackson, we definitely need him.
-He’s got more deep cover experience than any of us, and he has a way with Rush.”
+“We need him,” Mitchell said before Landry could answer.
+“We’d need ‘im anyway, but if we don’t have Jackson, we definitely need him.
+He’s got more deep cover experience than any of us, and he’s got a way with Rush.”

-“Fortunately, per Dr. Lam, staking out a Boston Coffee shop looking for a runaway math professor officially qualifies as light duty,” Landry said.
+“Fortunately, per Dr. Lam, staking out a Boston Coffee shop looking for a runaway math professor officially qualifies as light duty,” Landry rumbled.
 “Just don’t get yourself in a damn firefight, please?”

-Young nodded, trying to think positive thoughts in the direction of his bolted-together bones.
+Young nodded and tried to think positive thoughts in the direction of his bolted-together bones.

 “With respect,” Carter said, “I’m in favor of Colonel Young joining us in the field.
 I think he’ll be a big asset, especially if we have to go without Daniel.
-But I think we’re setting the wrong expectations here with all this ‘math professor’ shorthand.
+But I think we’re setting the wrong expectations with all this ‘math professor’ shorthand.
 Dr. Rush is highly capable.
 He’s evaded terrestrial surveillance and the LA for nine weeks.
-I’m concerned he’s being underestimated here.”
+I’m concerned he’s being underestimated.”

-McKay leaned toward her.
-“It’s the glasses,” he whispered.
-“I told him he needed to lose the glasses if he wants anyone to take him seriously.”
+McKay leaned in “It’s the glasses,” he whispered.
+“I told him he should lose the glasses if he wants anyone to take him seriously.”

 Carter shot McKay a dubious look.